contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### threshold

 The threshold value is the `contrails` value used in generating the regions polygons.
+It is a required query parameter.
 A polygon of a given threshold will surround a region of `contrails` values equal or greater than the threshold.

 The threshold value provided by the client must be one of the following: